Linda Evangelista: 1988–1992: Career Breakthrough & Supermodel Era

-In 1991, it was rumored that the fashion house Lanvin paid Evangelista $20,000 to walk in their haute couture show for the spring/summer season, an amount that was considered excessive.
+In 1991, it was rumoured that the fashion house Lanvin paid Evangelista $20,000 to walk in their haute couture show for the spring/summer season, an amount that was considered excessive.
 Model Tyson Beckford recounted in an interview that Evangelista was instrumental in getting higher rates for models.
 That April, Evangelista waived her runway fee as an act of support for fashion designer Anna Sui's debut collection, and instead accepted clothing as payment.
 Two months later, she attended Valentino's 30th Anniversary Gala in Rome, Italy with Meisel.
 In September 1991, Time featured a cover story on the supermodels.
 The following month, in an article for Vogue, fashion journalist Suzy Menkes described Evangelista as "the world's star model".
 Evangelista then starred in the 1991 documentary Models: The Film, directed by Lindbergh.
 And, an episode of the MTV show House of Style devoted a segment to Evangelista, which was filmed in Paris.

 During the latter part of 1991 and throughout 1992, Evangelista was seen on several different billboards for the fashion brand Kenar, in the center of Times Square.
 The billboards were done in conjunction with Ads Against AIDS, which was a campaign created by the advertising industry to raise awareness about tackling the disease.
 The most talked about and most controversial of those billboards was one that showed Evangelista seated among seven older Sicilian women.
 It was said that the image, which got dubbed "Beauty and the Seven Beasts" by Richard Johnson in the New York Post, promoted a negative depiction of Italian women.
 Nonetheless, limited edition prints of the image were sold for $1,000 a piece, to benefit Ads Against AIDS.
 Also, the image was chosen as one of the "20 most important fashion photographs ever" by the International Center of Photography.
 Kenneth Zimmerman, president of Kenar, said of Evangelista, "She has increased our sales dramatically."
 He further added, "Linda was our Michael Jordan.
 We chose her because we wanted a star, and of the four or five star models, she is number one."